-These diaries are intended to provide an up-to-date emergency information and references for our many Southern California Kossacks.
-Our thoughts go out to all those effected by the fire.
+This the twenty-sixth diary in this series intended to provide up-to-date emergency information and references for all in Southern California who need help and information .
+Our thoughts and prayers go out to all those effected by the fire.

 Please, NO PICTURES.
 We are trying to keep these diaries loading easily.